 - Nausea or vomiting.

 - Incisional drainage, swelling, bleeding and/or redness.

-- Difficulty eating or drinking.
+- Having a hard time eating or drinking.

 - Jaundice (yellowing of the skin and/or whites of your eyes).

 - 3 days of not passing gas or having a bowel movement.

 - Pain located behind the breast bone, shortness of breath and/or a persistent cough.

 You may need a family member or friend to help you with your daily tasks until you are feeling better.
 It may take some time before your team tells you when you can go back to your normal activity.

 Be sure to take your prescribed medications as directed to prevent pain, infection and/or constipation.
 Call your team with any new or worsening symptoms.

 There are ways to manage constipation after your surgery.
 You can change your diet, drink more fluids, and take over-the-counter medications.
 Talk with your care team before taking any medications for constipation.